watermelontools/watermelon-vscode/README.md

 Get an overview of which issues and PR reviews are assigned to you.
 Both on the current repository and across all GitHub.

+Also, login to Jira to view your Tickets in Progress.

 To use it, open the Watermelon sidebar.

 ![daily-summary](https://github.com/watermelontools/wm-extension/blob/dev/daily-summary-showcase.png?raw=true)